Kapaya/px21/paper.md

 </div>

 <div class="pdf-only">
 Next, she performs a similar process to fill the next column with the weather descriptions.
 After filling both columns, she also tries hovering over previously scraped data, and the toolbar at the top of the page indicates which column corresponds to the previously scraped data.
-Finally, she ends the adapter creation process (7 in @fig:creating) and is able to immediately sort the forecast by the weather description column, because Wildcard provides a **unified environment** that combines both scraping and customizing.
+Finally, she ends the adapter creation process (Part 7) and is able to immediately sort the forecast by the weather description column, because Wildcard provides a **unified environment** that combines both scraping and customizing.
 </div>

 <video controls="controls" src="media/2.1.3.mp4" muted playsinline controls class>